Karl Marx: Paris: 1843–1845

 In 1843, Marx became co-editor of a new, radical left-wing Parisian newspaper, the Deutsch-Französische Jahrbücher (German-French Annals), then being set up by the German activist Arnold Ruge to bring together German and French radicals.
-Therefore Marx and his wife moved to Paris in October 1843.
-Initially living with Ruge and his wife communally at 23 Rue Vaneau, they found the living conditions difficult, so moved out following the birth of their daughter Jenny in 1844.
+Due to the new job, Marx and his wife moved to Paris in October 1843.
+Initially living with Ruge and his wife communally at 23 Rue Vaneau, they found the living conditions difficult, so they moved out following the birth of their daughter Jenny in 1844.
 Although intended to attract writers from both France and the German states, the Jahrbücher was dominated by the latter and the only non-German writer was the exiled Russian anarchist collectivist Mikhail Bakunin.
-Marx contributed two essays to the paper, "Introduction to a Contribution to the Critique of Hegel's Philosophy of Right" and "On the Jewish Question", the latter introducing his belief that the proletariat were a revolutionary force and marking his embrace of communism.
+Marx contributed two essays to the paper, "Introduction to a Contribution to the Critique of Hegel's Philosophy of Right" and "On the Jewish Question", the latter introducing his belief that the proletariat were a revolutionary force and marking his embrace of communism; "On the Jewish Question" has also been described as evidence of Marx's antisemitic views by writers such as Paul Johnson, Bernard Lewis, Hyam Maccoby, and Robert S. Wistrich, but this view is disputed by Wendy Brown, Robert Fine, David McLellan, and Francis Wheen, among others.
 Only one issue was published, but it was relatively successful, largely owing to the inclusion of Heinrich Heine's satirical odes on King Ludwig of Bavaria, leading the German states to ban it and seize imported copies (Ruge nevertheless refused to fund the publication of further issues and his friendship with Marx broke down).

 After Jahrbüchers collapse, Marx began writing for Vorwärts!
 (Forwards!), the only remaining uncensored German-language radical newspaper.
 Based in Paris, the paper was connected to the League of the Just, a utopian socialist secret society of workers and artisans.
 Marx attended some of their meetings but did not join.
-In Vorwärts!, Marx refined his views on socialism based upon Hegelian and Feuerbachian ideas of dialectical materialism, at the same time criticising liberals and other socialists operating in Europe.
+In Vorwärts!, Marx refined his views on socialism based upon Hegelian and Feuerbachian influences, at the same time criticising liberals and other socialists operating in Europe.

 Friedrich Engels, whom Marx met in 1844; the two became lifelong friends and collaborators.

 On 28 August 1844, Marx met the German socialist Friedrich Engels at the Café de la Régence, beginning a lifelong friendship.
 Engels showed Marx his recently published The Condition of the Working Class in England in 1844, convincing Marx that the working class would be the agent and instrument of the final revolution in history.
 Soon, Marx and Engels were collaborating on a criticism of the philosophical ideas of Marx's former friend, Bruno Bauer.
 This work was published in 1845 as The Holy Family.
 Although critical of Bauer, Marx was increasingly influenced by the ideas of the Young Hegelians Max Stirner and Ludwig Feuerbach, but eventually Marx and Engels abandoned Feuerbachian materialism as well.